-What’s up, everybody? everyone is talking about the Galaxy s 20 Ultra.
+What’s up? everyone is talking about the Galaxy s 20 Ultra.
 But I feel like there isn’t enough talk about the S 20 and the S 20 plus.

-So what I’m going to do today is unbox both of these phones, give you a quick breakdown of what’s different and give you a camera comparison between these two.
+So what I’m going to do today is unbox both of these phones, give you a quick breakdown of what’s different and give you a camera comparison between these 2.

-Because for some reason, it’s highly requested in the comment section of my last article.
+Because for some reason, it’s requested in the comment section of my last article.

 So let’s go ahead and get started.
-The box will show you in the s 20 lettering what color you purchase.
+The box will show you in the s 20 letterings what color you purchase.

-Which is nice, but I’m going to unbox the Galaxy s twenty plus first because this one is special.
+This is nice, but I’m going to unbox the Galaxy s 12 plus first because this 1 is special.
 This is the cloud.
-White Korean unlocks Snapdragon model.
+White Korean unlocks the Snapdragon model.
 I love this color and I’m not really sure why this wasn’t available worldwide.

 You get a white charging brake that matches the color of the phone.
 And again, like my S 20 ultra unboxing, which you can check out if you want to.

 You don’t get a USP A to C transfer adapter.
-The USP see to see cable is also white standard stuff, but you get white AKG USGBC headphones, which look really nice in my opinion.
-This version in the top sleeve also came with a nice, thin and clear case.
-I really, really like this case.
+The USP see to see the cable is white standard stuff, but you get white AKG USGBC headphones, which look really nice in my opinion.
+This version in the top sleeve came with a nice, thin, and clear case.
+I really, really like the case.
 It keeps the phone slim and gives it a lip on the top and bottom to slightly protect a screen.
 When you put it on a surface, face down.

-But I wouldn’t expect crazy protection from this case.
-I’m probably going to use the speaking liquid air case like I’ve been using on my ultra.
-The S twenty is the same unboxing experience.
+But I wouldn’t expect crazy protection from the case.
+I’m probably going to use the speaking liquid air case I’ve been using on my ultra.
+The S 20 is the same unboxing experience.
 Nothing new here at all.

-In my preorder, though, I was able to request that the transfer adapter for free, which is cool black accessories like we’ve seen for the last couple of years with the 25 watt fast charging brick, but no case included in this top sleeve.
+In my preorder, though, I was able to request the transfer adapter for free, which is cool black accessories like we’ve seen for the last couple of years with the 25-watt fast-charging brick, but no case included in this top sleeve.

-I wish they would have included one, but I do like this baby blue color.
+I wish they would have included 1, but I do like this baby blue color.

 It is a little too muted in my opinion, but is the nicest color that you can get in the U.S..
 Before I get to the camera comparison.

 Let’s talk about a few things that are different.
 The most visible is the screen size.
-The S 20 has the smallest display at six point two inches and the S 20 plus has a six point seven inch display.
-They are both dynamic and led and also have that awesome 120 hertz refresh rate.
+The S 20 has the smallest display at 6.2 inches and the S 20 plus has a 6.7-inch display.
+They are both dynamic and led and have that awesome 120-hertz refresh rate.

-The small and the ESC twenty plus has the bigger four thousand five hundred million power battery.
+The small and the ESC 20 plus has the bigger 4500 million power battery.

 Thank goodness I have the Snapdragon models because I have not heard good stuff about the X and those models.

-The camera setup is exactly the same on both of these.
+The camera setup is the same on both of these.
 Besides the time of flight sensor on the S 20 plus model.
-Both have the 12 megapixel Sony IMX 555 sensor with one point eight microns and f one point eight aperture.
-Also, there’s a 64 megapixel secondary sensor which will give you a nice high resolution shots if you want to see how this does against the Galaxy s 20 Ultra.
+Both have the 12 megapixels Sony IMX 555 sensor with 1.8 microns and f 1.8 aperture.
+Also, there’s a 64-megapixel secondary sensor which will give you nice high resolution shots if you want to see how this does against the Galaxy s 20 Ultra.

 Here are some images that I took side by side.
 And just like I expected, shots from the main camera look pretty much identical.

-I think most people had the question, does the time of flight sensor actually make a difference?
-And I took a lot of close up shots and life focused shots as well.
+I think most people had the question, does the time of flight sensor make a difference?
+And I took a lot of close-up shots and life-focused shots well.

-I only saw one result where the ESC 20 plus did much better on the life focused shot.
+I only saw 1 result where the ESC 20 plus did much better on the life-focused shot.